-When it comes to LRV, it can be tricky to know just where the cut off is between white, off-white and light.
+When it comes to LRV, it can be tricky to know just where the cut-off is between white, off-white and light.
 Not familiar with LRV?
 You should read this blog post, it will become your best friend (or I will, one or the other).
 And while 62 is the magic LRV for almost any room, when it comes to off-white, its LRV range sits between 73-82 (approx).
-In this range, you’ll find off-whites that are light and bright, but they will still show some contrast with a standard white trim.
+In this range, you’ll find off-whites that are light and bright but will still show some contrast with standard white trim.

 Off-white colour = higher LRV = more light reflection.
-This means that if the light that’s shining on your wall happens to have a ‘colour’ to it, your walls can pick up on that.
+This means, if the light that’s shining on your wall happens to have a ‘colour’ to it, your walls can pick up on that.
 For example…

-- If you have a TON of green outside your window, your off-white walls might pick up a hint of green
+- If you have a TON of green outside your window (grass/trees), your off-white walls might pick up a hint of green

-- If your porch floor is painted red, your off-white walls might look a tad pink as that red is reflected on to your walls AND the high LRV of your walls reflects it back
+- If your porch floor is painted red, your off-white walls might look a tad pink as the red is reflected on your walls AND the high LRV of your walls reflects it back

 And then there’s exposure (north/south/east/west facing) which ALL all have their own colour quirks.
 Add all of those things together, along with the needs of your furnishings and your personal tastes – let’s just say that off-whites are tricky.